Antique association's spring show features more than machinery

 The event, which started Friday and runs through Sunday, will include a flea market featuring 50 vendors, live entertainment, tractor pulls, lots of great food and more.

-have a kids pedal tractor pull,” said Michael Clark, secretary of the MVAA.

-This year’s entertainment, set for 6 p.m. on Saturday, will be the Lucky Afternoon Band.
+This year’s entertainment, set for 6 tonight, will be the Lucky Afternoon Band.

 “It is free to come to the show where you can watch the music and tractor pulls without spending a dime,” said Clark.